joshcanhelp/josh-to-11/input/symlinked/posts/2008-10-27-a-beautiful-day-a-piece-of-pressboard-some-montana-gold-and-an-illustration.md

 ---
-title: "A beautiful day, a piece of pressboard, some Montana Gold, and an illustration"
+title: 'A beautiful day, a piece of pressboard, some Montana Gold, and an illustration'
-excerpt: "I finally got around to throwing up some paint in my graffiti class.
-It had been a while since I last held a can and, because the last go-around was so disappointing, I was afraid it might happen again."
+excerpt: 'I finally got around to throwing up some paint in my graffiti class.
+It had been a while since I last held a can and, because the last go-around was so disappointing, I was afraid it might happen again.'
-modified: 2016-10-20 16:44:20
+modified: 2016-10-20T16:44:20.000Z
-tags: ["Graffiti", "Design"]
-featured_img:
 wpid: 362
+tags:
+  - Graffiti
+  - Design
+featured_img: null
 ---